br3ign/FarmBot/README.md

-# FarmBot
-A simple opensource system for monitoring a small simple hydroponic garden or regular soil garden

 # Overview
 ## What is FarmBot
 FarmBot is an opensource, microcontroller-based device, designed by Tier 10 Technology Ltd  as a platform that can be used to automate some of your gardening tasks.
 It is geared towards hydroponic farms, but any farming type can utilize it.